diegohaz/arc/README.md

 ```

 In order to make the forms work on the server side, this is combined with [redux-form](https://github.com/erikras/redux-form) and [redux-form-submit](https://github.com/diegohaz/redux-form-submit).

+### REST API

+The REST API code should be placed in `src/api`.
+Each folder is an endpoint.

+- **model** defines the Mongoose schema and model for the API endpoint.
+Any changes to the data model should be done here;
+- **controller** defines the main router middlewares which use the API model;
+- **index** defines the routes using, along other middlewares (like session, validation etc.), the middlewares defined in the controller file.

 ## Contributing